anbreton/ECE-590-Identification-of-Species/README.md

 2. Install microfaune (https://github.com/microfaune/microfaune) and any other packages you may need such as: pandas, argparse, yaml, os, scipy, pydub, shutil, math, and tensorflow (version 2.3.0 ideal).
-3. Create folders for source of audio file and a destination folder for where you would like split audio files.
+3. Create folders for:
+    * source of audio file(s), ideally: "AudioFiles_ToSplit""
+    * destination folder for split audio files ideally: "AudioFiles_ToAnalyze"
+    * destination folder for analyzed files ideally: "AudioFiles_DoneAnalyzing"
+    * folder for high confidence files ideally: "HighConfidence"
+    * folder for low confidence files ideally: "LowConfidence"
 4. See and do #setup
 5. Go to terminal and cd into the folder containing the code.
 6. In the terminal type: python SplitAudio.py SplitAudio.yaml
 7. In the terminal type: python BirdNoBird.py BirdNoBird.yaml
 8. Wait til done.
 You can ignore tensorflow warnings.
+9. In the terminal type: python SortConfidences.py SortConfidences.yaml